-- 1. Daily room and board and nursing services. - 2.
-Daily room and board and nursing services while confined in an intensive care unit. - 3.
-Skilled nursing facility costs, including professional services and pharmacy services and prescriptions filled in the skilled nursing facility pharmacy. - 4.
+- 1. Daily room and board and nursing services, not to exceed the Hospital's most common semi-private room rate. - 2.
+Daily room and board and nursing services while confined in an Intensive Care Unit. - 3.
+Skilled nursing Facility costs, including professional services and pharmacy services and prescriptions filled in the skilled nursing Facility pharmacy. - 4.
 Inpatient use of an operating, treatment, or recovery room. - 5.
 Outpatient use of an operating, treatment, or recovery room for Surgery. - 6.
-Facility costs, supplies, provider and staff services and treatments delivered during an inpatient stay, including drugs and medicines that are routinely provided by the hospital to persons for use only while they are inpatients. - 7.
-Emergency room services and supplies, including outpatient charges for patient observation and medical screening exams required for the stabilization of a patient experiencing an emergency and treatment of an injury or illness, even if confinement is not required. - 8.
-Dialysis services delivered in a hospital.
+Services and supplies, including drugs and medicines, which are routinely provided by the Hospital for use only while you have Inpatient status. - 7.
+Emergency treatment of an injury or illness, even if confinement is not required.
+See your Schedule of Benefits for limitations. - 8.
+Dialysis services delivered in a Hospital.